-Paragraph (a)(1) specifies an alternative basis of forfeiture for a conveyance-a conveyance which is, "in fact," used to facilitate the commission of an RCC human trafficking offense.
+The alternative basis for forfeiture of a conveyance in paragraph (a)(1) is a conveyance which is, "in fact," used to facilitate the commission of an RCC human trafficking offense.
 "In fact" is a defined term in RCC § 22E-207 that indicates there is no culpable mental state for a given element.
 Here, "in fact" means that there is no culpable mental state required for the fact that the conveyance was used to facilitate the commission of an RCC human trafficking offense.
 Applying strict liability does not change the mental state requirements for forfeiture in D.C.
-Law 20-278.137
+Law 20-278.236

-Paragraph (a)(2) applies to all items that are, "in fact," money, coins, and currency.
-"In fact" is a defined term that indicates there is no culpable mental state for a given element.
-Here, "in fact" means that there is no culpable mental state required for the fact that the item is money, coins, or currency.
-In addition, paragraph (a)(2) requires that the money, coins, or currency are possessed with intent to facilitate commission of an offense under Chapter 16 of the RCC.
-"Possess" is a defined term in RCC § 22E-701 that here means a specified item that one holds or carries on one's person or has the ability and desire to exercise control over.
+Paragraph (a)(2) applies to any property that is, "in fact," money, coins, and currency.
+"In fact" is a defined term in RCC § 22E-207 that indicates there is no culpable mental state for a given element.
+Here, "in fact" means that there is no culpable mental state required for the fact that the property is money, coins, or currency.
+There are two alternative bases for forfeiture of money, coins, and currency in paragraph (a)(2).
+The first requires that the money, coins, or currency are possessed with intent to facilitate commission of an offense under Chapter 16 of the RCC.
+"Possess" is defined in RCC § 22E-701 as either to "hold or carry on one's person" or to "have the ability and desire to exercise control over."
 The culpable mental state requirement of "intent" and the strict liability requirements of "in fact" are the same in paragraph (a)(2) as they are in paragraph (a)(1).

-Paragraph (a)(2) specifies an alternative basis of forfeiture of money, coins or currency if it is, "in fact," used to facilitate the commission of an RCC human trafficking offense.
+The alternative basis for forfeiture of money, coins, or currency in paragraph (a)(2) is if it is, "in fact," used to facilitate the commission of an RCC human trafficking offense.
 "In fact" is a defined term in RCC § 22E-207 that indicates there is no culpable mental state for a given element.
 Here, "in fact" means that there is no culpable mental state required for the fact that the money, coins or currency were used to facilitate the commission of an RCC human trafficking offense.
 Applying strict liability does not change the mental state requirements for forfeiture in D.C.
-Law 20-278.138
+Law 20-278.237